Adeyemi0/Uber-Quality-of-Service/README.md

 ## Objective
 The main objective of this project is to evaluate UberEats' service quality by analyzing customer tweets.
-By examining a large volume of unfiltered and unbiased customer opinions, we aim to uncover the strengths and weaknesses of UberEats' service, identify areas for improvement, and gain a comprehensive understanding of customer sentiment towards the company.
+By examining a large volume of unfiltered and unbiased customer opinions, I aim to uncover the strengths and weaknesses of UberEats' service, identify areas for improvement, and gain a comprehensive understanding of customer sentiment towards the company.

 ## Methodology
 #### 1. Data Collection